MortenHarding/docker-mvs38j/README.md

 ## The benefit of these containers

 Using this repo, you can start all MVS TurnKey installations using one command.
-Access the MVS console or login to MVS, using the Docker and c3270.
+Access the MVS console or login to MVS, using Docker and c3270.

 ## Prerequisites